 Pressing the <Esc> key is the same as clicking the Cancel button or selecting the red upper right hand X.

-Holding down the <Shift> key while clicking an action button, which would normally cascade to another dialog, would only activate the check box or choice button and not cascade to the underlying dialog.
+With some exceptions, holding down the <Shift> key while clicking an action button, which would normally cascade to another dialog, would only activate the check box or choice button and not cascade to the underlying dialog.

 Clicking the OK button causes an embedded expert system to check the data.
 If the data is not valid, an error message or warning will be displayed and you will have to return to the dialog.
 If the data is valid, it is committed to the temporary database.
 The temporary database is written to the permanent database (your *.xp file) during the File >Save or Save As command.